truthofmatthew/how-to-be-the-cto/Executive Diploma of Chief Technology Officer/1- Team Models: In-house, Outsource, and Outstaff Teams.md

 - **In-house Team:** Good for key IT work.
 Gives high control and keeps knowledge in the company.
 Good for long-term goals.
 - **Outsource Team:** Good for non-key or quick projects.
 Less control and risk of shared knowledge, but fixed costs and quick setup.
 - **Outstaff Team:** Middle ground.
 More control and closer work with the company.
 Good for special skills and temporary needs.

+### Additional Considerations:
+1. **IT Expertise / Business Expertise:** Determine if your business is tech-based or if IT is a core expertise.
+2. **Motivation:** Assess the motivational factors for each team type.
+3. **Cost of Overtime Work:** Consider the cost implications of overtime work.
+4. **Know-how / Commercial Secret:** Evaluate the importance of retaining know-how and commercial secrets.
+5. **Cost Efficiency:** Analyze the cost efficiency of each team model.
+6. **Long-term Planning:** Outsource and outstaff options may require long-term planning and more fixed OPEX/CAPEX.

+At any option, you need to build united, closely working teams.